Erythranthe guttata: Distribution and habitat

 A herbaceous wildflower, Erythranthe guttata grows along the banks of streams and seeps throughout much of western North America from sea level to 12000 feet.
 Both annual and perennial forms occur throughout the species' range.
 It blooms during spring at low elevations, during summer at high elevations.

 It is found in a wide range of habitats including the splash zone of the Pacific Ocean, the chaparral of California, Western U.S. deserts, the geysers of Yellowstone National Park, alpine meadows, serpentine barrens, and even on the toxic tailings of copper mines.
 It is also very common in New Zealand near water bodies.

+The flower is also an introduced species in Europe.

 Cultivation

 Erythranthe guttata is cultivated in the specialty horticulture trade and available as an ornamental plant for: traditional gardens; natural landscape, native plant, and habitat gardens.

 Uses

 The leaves are edible, both raw and cooked.
-Leaves are sometimes added to salads as a lettuce substitute, they have a slight bitter flavour.
+Leaves are sometimes added to salads as a lettuce substitute.
+They have a slight bitter flavour.